SowmyaaRamesh/Internet-Banking-Application-built-with-React/README.md

 ## Tech stack used

----

 The project is built with the following:

 - React - frontend
-- Nodejs - backend
+- Node.js - backend
-- MySql - Database
+- MySSQL - Database

 ## Features implemented

----

 The features included in the project are listed below: